Yorkshire Air Ambulance: History

 The second aircraft then made another move in March 2012 to RAF Topcliffe, which it shares with the 645 Volunteer Gliding Squadron.

 In 2012, planning permission was granted for a new operating base within the Nostell Priory estate for the Yorkshire Air Ambulance.
 The new site, including a hangar and aircrew accommodation, became operational in 2013.
 It replaced the facility at Leeds Bradford Airport.

 One helicopter (formerly Helimed 99, registration G-SASH) was based at a hangar at Leeds Bradford Airport (EGNM), which enabled servicing and maintenance to be carried out overnight, leading to even quicker response times in many parts of the county.
 Until 2016, the helicopter was located at Nostell Priory near Wakefield, where it had a newly renovated hangar and accommodation for crew, plus offices on site.

 The aircraft was then replaced by G-YAAC (Helimed 99), a new £6 million Airbus H145.

 The second helicopter (Helimed 98, registration G-CEMS) was originally based at Sheffield City Airport but moved in March 2012 to RAF Topcliffe near Thirsk.
 A spokesman for the charity commented: "What we're looking to do is provide the very best coverage for the whole of Yorkshire, for the five million population.
 The people of Yorkshire are better served with an aircraft at Thirsk and one at Leeds Bradford."
 In 2016, the second helicopter was replaced by G-YOAA as part of the air ambulance's fleet renewal programme.

+In 2025, the charity started construction of a new purpose-built facility 3.5 mi away from the Topcliffe base, which it will replace, on the part of the former RAF Skipton-on-Swale airfield.
+It is planned to open in summer 2026.